-So now that you have everything you need, let’s get started actually making the coffee.
+So now that you have everything you need (see Home Brewing Guide Part 1 if you have equipment questions), let’s get started actually making the coffee.

 Step 2 – Coffee Prep:

 Weigh the coffee and GRIND!
 I recommend weighing out 30 grams of coffee and then prepare for a mild arm work out.
 For most pour over methods I recommend a grind size that is the consistency of coarse sand.